Gemstar007/learning-hadoop-is-fun/faq.md

 Focus on automation would allow us to save significant amout of time on this project and would also give us skills for future.

+## What programming languages do i need to know ?
+Python in the #1 choice .It is easy to learn , easy to program.
+If you knwo Java, C# , C++ etc you should be able to pickup python in few hours.

 ## So it is vision ML problem ?
 Yes and no.
-Yes it a vision problem because we are going to deal with images mostly No it is not just a vision problem because the matshs behind any ML is widely applicable.
+Yes it a vision problem because we are going to deal with images mostly No it is not just a vision problem because the maths behind any ML is widely applicable.

 Basically becasue we are infants in this fields we are starting with a well defined and well supported problem with adequate scope to deep dive on.